Pavel-Kubica/anonymizer/README.md

 that you handle those appropriately.
 * Your application should communicate with the ClickHouse server only through the proxy which has rate limiting for a 1 request per minute limit.
-* If there are any limitation about your application writeCapnpMessage down what they are, and how would you solve them in the future.
+* If there are any limitation about your application write down what they are, and how would you solve them in the future.
   For example
   * What is the latency of the data?
   * Is there any scenario when you will start losing data?